Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 It is bewildering how often leaders fail to realise that, as obvious as it seems to the rest of us.
 They waste their time trying to spin their way out of failure when focusing on succeeding in the first place would actually be easier.

-Instead of marketing America's horrific coronavirus toll as best he can, or gambling on longshot miracle cures, or shifting the blame to the states, or fighting with reporters every day, Mr Trump should be exclusively fixated on limiting the virus's spread.
+Instead of marketing America's horrific coronavirus toll as best he can, or gambling on long-shot miracle cures, or shifting the blame to the states, or fighting with reporters every day, Trump should be exclusively fixated on limiting the virus's spread.

 If he had taken the pandemic seriously from the start and managed it competently, as our own government has, he would probably be coasting to re-election.